Sneezedip/Tiktok-Booster/README.md

 4. **Wait:**
    - Allow the program to run and complete its tasks.
 This may take some time depending on the configurations and operations being performed.

-# Version 2.10.1
+# Version 2.11.0
-   rollback version
+   - Cross-platform support (Windows and Linux)
+   - Improved Perfomance